rucio-rucio/Kana.NET/README.md

 # Kana.NET
 Japanese Kana utility for .NET.
-Convert Hiragana and Katakana.
+Convert Hiragana and Katakana, Half width(Hankaku) and Full width(Zenkaku).
 Kana.NET depends on only .NET.
 Kana.NET doesn't invoke windows funtion.
 So it works on Linux too.